arjunkshah/qzzly/FIXES_SUMMARY.md

 - More robust state management

 ### **API Integration**
-- Switched to more reliable OpenAI GPT-4 API
+- Switched to the Gemini API for all AI features
-- Implemented proper rate limiting and token management
+- Removed OpenAI-specific rate limiting logic
 - Better error recovery and fallback mechanisms
 - Enhanced session and context management